-- 7.271 Applicants are strongly encouraged to consider what measures could be incorporated into their proposals.
-For example, it can be the case that the most sustainable building materials to use are those sourced locally. - 7.272 The National Park Authority will consider site constraints, technical restrictions, financial viability and the delivery of additional benefits to the National Park where requirements of the policy cannot be met.
+- 7.274 Applicants are strongly encouraged to consider what measures could be incorporated into their proposals.
+For example, it can be the case that the most sustainable building materials to use are those sourced locally. - 7.275 The Authority will consider site constraints, technical restrictions, financial viability and the delivery of additional benefits to the National Park where requirements of the policy cannot be met.
 However, all development proposals should minimise the impact on landscape character, features of natural beauty, wildlife, cultural heritage and the general amenity of communities.

-On-site Energy
+On-site energy

-- 7.273 A Renewable and Low Carbon Energy Study (RLCES) was prepared as part of the evidence for the Local Plan95.
-This has fed into the requirements set out in Policy SD48. - 7.274 The Building Research Establishment Environmental Assessment Method (BREEAM) is a widely recognised, accredited, independent method for assessing environmental performance of non-residential buildings.
-Until superseded by nationally prescribed standards, the BREEAM standards for non-residential buildings by nationally recognised certification bodies may also be accepted.
+- 7.276 A Renewable and Low Carbon Energy Study (RLCES) was prepared as part of the evidence for the Local Plan100.
+This has fed into the requirements set out in Policy SD48. - 7.277 The BREEAM is a widely recognised, accredited, independent method for assessing environmental performance of non-residential buildings.
+Until superseded by nationally prescribed standards, the BREEAM standards for non-residential and multi-residential buildings by nationally recognised certification bodies may also be accepted.